-Among the five solidification crack susceptibility criteria, the Kou, iCSC and sRDG criteria accurately predicted the compositions of experimentally observed cracking, and these are thus recommended for future FGM pathway designs.
+• Among the five crack susceptibility criteria, the Kou, iCSC and sRDG criteria accurately predicted the compositions of experimentally observed cracking, and these are thus recommended for future FGM pathway designs.
 Conversely, the FR criterion overestimated the cracking composition range, and as the CSC criterion underestimated the temperature decrease due to microsegregation and precipitation at the very end of the solidification process, and the predicted cracking region is shifted and sometimes incorrect.

-- The proposed hybrid Scheil-equilibrium simulation can predict phase formation at temperatures below solidus temperature considering microsegregation during the solidification process, i.e., considering the interdendritic solid-state phase transformation, which is ignored in Scheil simulations of equilibrium simulations using the overall composition.
-Although no kinetics is considered in the simulation so the phase amount may not match the heat-treated/reheated sample, but it is still a simple way to show what phase transformation can be expected considering solidification microsegregation. - The equilibrium and Scheil simulations successfully captured the formation of intermetallic phases and predicted failure due to their formation.
-The solidification crack susceptibility criteria successfully predicted solidification cracking due to solidus temperature decrease because of microsegregation and formation of precipitation.
-The hybrid Scheil-equilibrium method was able to predict interdendritic phase formation during the cooling process (e.g. in the SS304L to Ni-20Cr FGM), which can be used to predict stress due to CTE mismatch. - The agreement between the newly proposed feasibility map and experiments in four different FGM systems supports the assessment of cracking possibility from Scheil and equilibrium simulations of detrimental phases, crack susceptibility criteria for solidification cracking, and hybrid Scheil-equilibrium simulations of solid-state phase transformations that supplement the deleterious phase feasibility maps.
+- The present Scheil-equilibrium simulation can predict phase formation at temperatures below solidus temperature considering microsegregation during the solidification process, i.e., considering the interdendritic solid-state phase transformation, which is ignored in Scheil simulations of equilibrium simulations using the overall composition. - The equilibrium and Scheil simulations successfully captured the formation of intermetallic phases and predicted failure due to their formation.
+The crack susceptibility criteria successfully predicted solidification cracking due to solidus temperature decrease because of microsegregation and formation of precipitation.
+The Scheil-equilibrium method was able to predict interdendritic phase formation during the cooling process (e.g. in the SS304L to Ni-20Cr FGM) and thus indicating thermal stress due to CTE mismatch between the phases by the amount of phase forming during the cooling process. - The agreement between the newly proposed feasibility map and experiments in four different FGM systems supports the assessment of cracking possibility from Scheil and equilibrium simulations of detrimental phases, crack susceptibility criteria for solidification cracking, and Scheil-equilibrium simulations of solid-state phase transformations that supplement the deleterious phase feasibility maps.
 This proposed aggregate framework provides a pathway toward the design of crack-free FGMs.